 The borrow pit is located on bedrock comprising Kildonan metasedimentary rocks.
 This proposed borrow pit extension is located on shallow bedrock and has a suitable profile for maximising extraction from the borrow pit once it is reopened.
 It is anticipated that once the restoration overburden is removed from the borrow pit, it should offer a significant volume of material.
 The rock comprises primarily psammite.
-No significant peat cover exists at this location over the virgin excavation area (see Figure 3).
+No significant peat cover exists at this location over the virgin excavation area (see Figure 3.0).

 The rocks are from the Kildonan Psammite Formation, comprising Psammite and micaceous psammite of the Loch Eil Group and Moine Supergroup.

-The general characteristics and indicative aggregate volumes estimated from the borrow pit is provided in Table 3.1.
+The general characteristics and indicative aggregate volumes estimated from the borrow pit is provided in Table 3-1.

-Table 3-1: Borrow Pit BP1 (NGR 284827, 912623)
+Table 3-1 Borrow Pit BP1

+Site Area Maximum dimensions - Potential Excavation Area 120 m length, 110 m width Height of Excavation 8m maximum Area of land impacted ~14,850m2 Gradient of floor during construction Slope increases to the east at 1 in 100 Details of Extraction Combination of ripping and blasting Overburden type and depth Restoration soils present from former restoration works.
+Approximate volume of 27,000m3 to be removed prior to any extraction.
+Within the virgin excavation area of the proposed excavation there is limited soil cover, peaty soil less than ~0.5 m but not an extensive cover.
+Extent of Aggregate Extraction An approximate volume of 105,600m 3 of rock

-Maximum dimensions - Potential Excavation
+Site Area Maximum dimensions - Potential Excavation Area 120 m length, 110 m width depending on excavation depth.

-Site Area Area

-100 m length, 60 m width

-Height of Excavation 8 m maximum

-Area of land impacted ~6,600 m 2

-Gradient of floor during construction Slope increases to the east at 1 in 100

-Details of Extraction Combination of ripping and blasting

-Restoration soils present from former

-restoration works.
-Approximate volume of

-27,000m 3 to be removed prior to any

-Overburden type and depth extraction.
-Within the virgin excavation area

-of the proposed excavation there is limited

-soil cover, peaty soil less than ~0.5 m but not

-an extensive cover.

-Extent of Aggregate Extraction An approximate volume of 48,000m 3 of rock

-Extent of Aggregate Extraction depending on excavation depth.

 Aggregate Composition These rocks are described as psammite.